jdelrue/info_grid/docs/roadmap/myfreeflow_app.md

 other differences

 - no commercial interest
-- will try to protet people against dopamine addiction syndrome
+- will try to protect people against dopamine addiction syndrome

 ## Implementation Details